Buckland House: Owners

-In the mid-1750s Sir Robert Throckmorton had Buckland House built to replace his previous manor house.
+In the mid-1750s Sir Robert Throckmorton, 4th Baronet had Buckland House built to replace his previous manor house.
 Following his death in 1791, Sir John Courtenay Throckmorton inherited the estate.
 Between 1870 and 1872, it was said the house had relics of Mary, Queen of Scots and Charles I, some other curiosities and some fine pictures.

 Sir Maurice and Lady Fitzgerald took over the property from the Throckmortons and lived there until his death in 1919 and hers in 1947.
 Visitors to the house during the Fitzgeralds' tenure included Winston Churchill and Queen Mary, who had objets d'art stored in the basement during World War II.
 Buckland House then passed to Major Richard Wellesley, grandson of Lady Fitzgerald.

 In 1962 Major Richard Wellesley advertised Buckland House in The Times for "£8 a week".

-In 1963, it became an independent university college (University Hall, Buckland) offering London External degrees.
+In 1963, it became the location of an independent university college (University Hall, Buckland) requiring GCE A-level passes for applicants and offering University of London external degrees in the arts.

-In 2004, motorcar driver Paddy McNally bought Buckland House and began a major restoration to its former glory.
+In 2004, motorcar driver Patrick McNally bought Buckland House and began a major restoration to its former glory.